ryanchandrakusuma/portfolio/README.md

 </p>

 # Adiwarna Antaradar
-Adiwarna Antaradar is a volunteer work that I did with my other friend when I was a student on Universitas Kristen Petra to make a website about the event.
+Adiwarna Antaradar is a volunteer work that I did with my other friends when I was a student on Universitas Kristen Petra to make a website about the event.
 The event is pretty much an exhibition about the result of the final thesis of Petra's students that majoring in visual communication design.
 The event also has workshop that taught you how to make an embroidery totebag and using various paper for crafts.
 My specific role in this work is to make a main page and navbar for the website.
 I made this using bootstrap. <br>
 Website link : https://adiwarna.petra.ac.id/2019/<br>
 <p align="center">
   <img src="images/web4.JPG" width="800" title="Adiwarna Antaradar"><br>